Posted on November 7, 2015

 Next, we migrated over to the warm refuge of the San Luis Rey Bakery, which the Mendoza family had kindly kept open for us past their usual operating hours.
 Over dinner, more stories were shared, and a microphone was set up for a couple of Walk representatives to share some words.
 Caroline Ward Holland summarized some of her reasons for initiating the Walk.

 “The signs at the missions all say that they helped the native people, and they did this, and they did that,” she explained.
 “But the truth is, most of our people remained at the missions unwillingly.
-They did not want to give up their culture, they did not want to loose their children, they did not want to be here.
+They did not want to give up their culture, they did not want to lose their children, they did not want to be here.
 Eventually, they learned how to live within that system, but that’s where we lost everything.”

 “Of course, I don’t want to live in the past, and I want to go forward and forgive.
 But there has to be some kind of admittance of injury, and they’ve yet to do that.
 They haven’t even recognized us as people.
 Their Doctrine of Discovery says that they were the first human beings here.
 It still says that.
 It’s 2015, and it still says that.”